nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Fig 2.3.2

 ### Clear overdue entry feature
-Clear overdue entry feature allows users to quickly discard entries that are no longer relevant i.e. entries with end dates that have passed.
+Clear overdue entry feature allows users to quickly discard entries that are no longer relevant. i.e. entries with end dates that have passed.

 An outline of the implementation is as follows: